kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1b-dhcp-svr.md

 #### Step 3.2a - Windows DHCP and Option 43 Discovery Configuration

 If we want to use the Windows DHCP service, connect to the windows **AD1** server.
 On the windows server, you have two options to deploy DHCP scopes the UI or PowerShell.
 We will deploy the scope via PowerShell.
-Paste the following into PowerShell to create the required DHCP scope:
+In general this is the script for the required subnet DHCP to create the DHCP scope.

 ```ps
 Add-DhcpServerv4Scope -Name "DNAC-Templates-Lab" -StartRange 192.168.5.1 -EndRange 192.168.5.254 -SubnetMask 255.255.255.0 -LeaseDuration 6.00:00:00 -SuperScope "PnP Onboarding"